Climate – Surface Conditions

 Local Regulations – Diving Medical Statement

 Divers are expected to complete a medical statement form prior to any diving indicating that you are fit to dive.
-If you are unsure about any of the parts indicated, we do provide the service of a diving doctor.
-The prices for such a service rarely exceeds €50.00.
-Medicals from your country of origin are acceptable provided that the diving centre is provided with a copy.
+If you are unsure about any section on the form indicated, we can provide the service of a diving doctor.
+The price is usually €50.00.
+Medicals from your country of origin are acceptable ensuring that the diving centre is provided with a copy.

 Local Regulations – Unaccompanied Diving